Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 Solving it gives:
 > $$\frac{N^4}{4}$$

-I double-checked the math by adding moves manually (step_test.py).
-I found that this equation a bad estimator for smaller maps (N < 7) where it gives accuracy under 0.90.
-However, the accuracy is over 0.95 for N > 10 and over 0.99 for N > 23, which is good to use.
 Since I used 20x20 grid for training, the expected average game length to finish the game is 40000 steps.

 ## Evaluation